-And even though it is true that each one can impede growth, there are at least three reasons why none of them are true limits.
+There are at least three reasons why growth can continue.
 One, we frequently find new sources of the resource that we didn't know existed.
 No matter how smart we think we are, in 20 years we always wonder how could we not have known about the new resource field.
-Two, when something is scarce its price goes up.
+U, when something is scarce its price goes up.
 If you had the last 1000 barrels of petroleum left in the world, would you sell it at \$100/barrel?
 When you get down to just 100 barrels left would you still sell it at \$100?
 By then someone is probably offering you 50x that price.
 As the price goes up, use goes down and the remaining inventory lasts longer.
 Three, and the most important reason, technology changes.
 Do any of you still use the original Mac?
 Today's computers are vastly faster and cheaper.
 Fifty years ago 5 of the top 10 companies on the Fortune 500 profit list were oil companies.
 Now only 2 of the top 10 are oil companies.
 Apple (#3) and Microsoft (#4) were not yet created.